COREi64/MasterTracker-1541-Drive-Enhancement/README.md

 - Creative input was shared between DDI and COREi64 on the MasterTracker project until October 2023.
 - The photo provided is of the first functional prototype.
 The look and function will continue to evolve until the project is announced complete.
 DDI's creative input, and complete involvement in this project as well as any spin-off projects ceased in October 2023, however development has not yet been completed.
 All of the boards, appearance and function are subject to change without notice.
 These changes will move forward and align with the creative vision of Wes256 and COREi64.

-The MasterTracker contains the following functional elements in it's design, element author noted in brackets.
+The MasterTracker, when completed, contains the following functional elements in it's design, element author noted in brackets.
 - Illuminated left-side logo (DDI)
 - Rolling light bars on write signal (Designed by DDI, functionally revised by Wes256)
 - Drive reset button (DDI)